JAC QX

 The Sehol QX is a compact crossover produced by JAC Motors under the Sehol brand.
 The Sehol QX was briefly called the Sol QX before launch and was renamed after the Sehol brand name was established.
 It is the first brand new model of the Sehol brand.

 For outside China, the car was sold of rebadged JAC JS6.

 Overview

 The Sehol QX was launched on the Mainland Chinese market during 2021 Auto Shanghai.
 The internal code of the QX during development phase is S811.
 It is reported that the Sehol QX, Sol QX at the time is styled by the JAC Design Center in Turin, Italy, and incorporates Chinese style elements into the design.
 The Sehol QX was said to be built on JAC's new modular platform.

 Powertrain

 The only available engine is a 1.5-liter turbo engine developing 184 hp and 300 Nm with front-wheel-drive only.
 Transmission is a six-speed manual gearbox or dual-clutch transmission.

+JAC QX

+In 2023, the JAC Motors launched a new plug-in hybrid version of the QX in China.